denten-books/plain-text/1-metaphor.md

 resemblances from their designation: the apparent shape from a command in the imperative.

+Signpost the shape of the chapter.
+Time archive path.

 ### 1.1 Verisimilitude

 From the many available theories of metaphor, in this chapter I will be